MRocholl/Moltap/README.rst

 Moltap
 ======
+..

-.. note:: This is a fork of the Moltap package with more detailed instrcutions on how to set-up the project
+    *Note*: This is a fork of the Moltap package with more detailed instrcutions on how to set-up the project.
     This does not belong to me!
 I fixed this up for a friend.
 It's Twan's roadshow (from 2008).
     All I did was make it build with a modern stack (Stack + GHC 7.10.3)

 Originally from: http://twan.home.fmf.nl/moltap/